 When it comes to OSHA recordkeeping there are always questions regarding the requirements and in and outs.
 IndustrySafe is here to help.
-We put together this page with critical information that’s easy to digest to assist you answer key questions about OSHA recordkeeping.
+We put together this page with critical information that’s easy to digest.
+This guide will help answer your key questions about OSHA recordkeeping, including:

 - What are the continued changes in rulemaking from OSHA for electronic submissions?